 As $z\to \infty$, an edge adjacent to the marked face behaves like $\mathcal{O}(z^{-(r-1)})$, while a vertex of degree $d$ adjacent to the marked face behaves like $\mathcal{O}(z^{r+1-d})$.
-Let us denote $d_{\min}$ the degree of the vertex adjacent to the marked face with smallest valency.
-Also, note $e$ (resp. $v$) the number of edges (resp. of vertices) around the marked face (not including the cilium).
-Therefore, we have:
+Let us denote $n_d$ the number of vertices of degree $d$ adjacent to the marked face (not counting the univalent white vertex of the cilium), and $e$ the number of edges around the marked face (not including the cilium).
+We have: